 Some of our favorite returning features include Brilliant Bugs fluttering through rows of corn in the Edible Garden; the Lady At the Lake’s shimmering locks; and the glowing Orchestral Orbs, which dance with color and light to the sounds of festive holiday tunes.

-This year’s newest section is the world’s largest curtain of synchronized lights in the Nature’s Wonders display, which showcases our planet’s natural phenomena through countless strands of dancing lights choreographed to music and sound effects strung high over Storza Woods.
+Last year’s newest section was the world’s largest curtain of synchronized lights in the Nature’s Wonders display, which showcases our planet’s natural phenomena through countless strands of dancing lights choreographed to music and sound effects strung high over Storza Woods.

 (Macy’s Lenox Square, Thanksgiving Day)